SONG OF

 image description

-Born and raise in Madrid, he is an actor, director, translator and producer from Spain.
-Fulbright Scholar for the Arts in NYC.
-He has studied in the most prestigious schools in the US and Spain.
-In theater, he has been the generator of the Spanish productions and translations of : The Laramie Project by Moises […]
+Born and raise in Madrid, Jorge Muriel is an actor, director, translator and producer from Spain.
+A Fulbright Scholar for the Arts in NYC, he has studied in the most prestigious schools in the US and Spain.
+For theatre, his acting credits include Song of First Desire by Andrew Bovell (Teatro Abadía.
+Madrid.); Things I Know […]

 Read full bio